-Sewing your own curtains and drapes are a great way to add color and texture to your house while also adding a personal touch.
+Sewing your own curtains and drapes is a great way to add color and texture to your house while also adding a personal touch.
 In this tutorial ZJ Humbach shows you how to use drapery weights to give your drapes a more professional finish and ensure that they hang nice and straight.

 Before you can use drapery weights, you first need to make your drape.
 While this tutorial does not show step-by-step how to make one, ZJ shows a small sample drape and explains what the standard hems and finish widths are for the top, bottom and sides.
 These hem widths are important because they are what will give you enough room to add your drapery weight to the bottom corners of your drapes.
 Also, while this tutorial is explaining how to use drapery weights on drapes that you have made, you can also install drapery weights onto store bought drapes that either don’t have them already or are just not hanging the way you would like them to.